History of Tamil Nadu: Evolution of regional politics

 Several changes to the political balance in Tamil Nadu took place during the later half of the 1990s, eventually leading to the end of the duopoly of DMK and AIADMK in the politics of Tamil Nadu.
 In 1996, a split in the Congress party in Tamil Nadu eventuated in the formation of Tamil Maanila Congress (TMC).
 TMC aligned with the DMK, while another party Marumalarchi Dravida Munnetra Kazhagam (MDMK), which split from DMK aligned with the AIADMK.
 These and several smaller political parties began to gain popular support.
-The first instance of a 'grand alliance' was during the 1996 elections for the National parliament, during which the AIADMK formed a large coalition of a number smaller parties to counter the electoral threat posed by the alliance between the DMK and TMC.
+The first instance of a 'grand alliance' was during the 1996 elections for the National parliament, during which the AIADMK formed a large coalition of a number of smaller parties to counter the electoral threat posed by the alliance between the DMK and TMC.
 Since then the formation of alliances of a large number of political parties has become an electoral practice in Tamil Nadu.
 The electoral decline of Congress party at the national level, which started during early 1990, forced the Congress to seek coalition partners from various states including Tamil Nadu.
 This paved the way for the Dravidian parties to be part of the Central Government.

 In the 2001 elections, Jaylalithaa became Chief Minister again, but due to legal cases against her, the Chief Ministership was taken up by loyalist O. Paneerselvam until she returned 6 months later.
 In the 2006 assembly elections however, the DMK won a majority and Karunanidhi became chief minister.
 During the 2011 election however, the DMK was beset by anti-incumbency and anger over the 2G scam, and Jaylalithaa became Chief Minister again.
 Unlike the rest of India, the 2014 Lok Sabha elections resulted in no significant increase in support for the Bharatiya Janata Party in Tamil Nadu and the AIADMK swept the state.
 In 2016, Jaylalithaa won another term, but soon after taking office died of a heart attack.
 After her death, Paneerselvam served again as caretaker Chief Minister until he was expelled from the party by general secretary V. K. Sasikala.
 Then Edappadi Palaniswami, the newly-elected leader of the AIADMK legislature party, reached an agreement on chief ministership, and Palaniswami became chief minister in February 2017 with Paneerselvam as his deputy.
 In 2018, Karunanidhi died and was succeeded by his son M.K.
 Stalin as DMK leader and leader of the opposition.
 In the 2019 Lok Sabha elections, the DMK-led alliance swept the state winning 37 out of 38 seats.
 The alliance also won the 2021 Legislative Assembly election, with 159 out of 234 seats.
 As a result, M.K.
-Stalin became the Chief Minister for the first time.
+Stalin became the Chief Minister.